 This article on ‘How Capcom Went From Crapcom To CapGod’ was available a week earlier through the Gamerbraves Newsletter.
 Sign up for free to gain access to more articles about news and trends in the gaming industry and community.

-So Capcom or “CapGod” as they’re often nicknamed are doing pretty well nowadays.
+Original Article: So Capcom or “CapGod” as they’re often nicknamed is doing pretty well nowadays.
 Multiple critically praised Resident Evil games, getting Monster Hunter to blow up in the west, bringing Devil May Cry back, and even Ace Attorney is doing pretty well.
 It’s pretty surprising when you remember that prior to 2017, Capcom was one of the most disliked triple-A publishers in the industry.